endeavouros-team/endeavouros-DE-fixes/README.md

 # EndeavourOS-DE-fixes
 Information about current used fixes for DE vanilla installs.

-You will find Sources and PKGBUILD file info in readme of the DE (Subfolder9)
+You will find Sources and PKGBUILD file info in readme of the Desktops

 **The rule:**